 It’s important to note that all risk in this scenario lies with the business owner.
 The company, not the employee, makes annual funding contributions each year.
 These contributions are invested in accordance with the risk and return assumptions set by the actuaries.
 The goal is to grow the funds to the required level so that payouts can happen as planned.

-A defined benefit plan only makes sense for your business if you are willing to shoulder the administrative fees and outsource the maintenance of the plan to a third party.
+This tip about finance for small business owners comes with a caveat: a defined benefit plan only makes sense for your business if you are willing to shoulder the administrative fees and outsource the maintenance of the plan to a third party..
 Although these fees will be significant, the hope is that the savings you reap by putting away more money on a tax-deferred basis will outweigh the costs.

 #3 Consider the Roth 401(k)